championswimmer/REST_API_Design_2024-03-16/03-social-media-site/README.md

 ### User
 - Guest can register themselves as an user
 - Guest can login (if they had registered themselves)
+- Guests can see profile of users
+- Guests can search for users by display name
+- - Guests can search for users by username
 - Users can update their profile
 - Users can (un)follow other users